SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_9281438c-f7c3-4001-9bcc-45fd108ba1be_do_not_edit_manually.md

     - **Effort:** elementary

-??? abstract "Windows Defender Abuse Restoration"

-    The rule detects attempts to abuse Windows Defender file restoration tool.
-The Windows Defender process is allowed to write files in its own protected directory.
-This functionality can be used by a threat actor to overwrite Windows Defender files in order to prevent it from running correctly or use Windows Defender to execute a malicious DLL.

-    - **Effort:** intermediate

-??? abstract "Windows Defender Configuration Changed"

-    Detects when an feature configuration change is made to Microsoft Windows Defender (enabling or disabling real-time protection, etc.)

-    - **Effort:** master

 ??? abstract "Windows Defender Deactivation Using PowerShell Script"

     Detects attempts to deactivate Windows Defender with PowerShell using ScriptBlockLogging.

     - **Effort:** master

-??? abstract "Windows Defender Disable Scheduled Tasks"

-    The rule detects attempts to deactivate/disable Windows Defender scheduled tasks via command line

-    - **Effort:** intermediate

-??? abstract "Windows Defender Disable SecurityHealth"

-    The rule detects attempts to deactivate/disable Windows Defender SecurityHealth through command line and registry.
-To fully use this rule Windows Registry logging is recommended.

-    - **Effort:** intermediate

-??? abstract "Windows Defender Disable Services"

-    The rule detects attempts to deactivate/disable Windows Defender through command line and registry.

-    - **Effort:** intermediate

-??? abstract "Windows Defender Disabled Base64 Encoded"

-    Detects attempts to deactivate/disable Windows Defender through base64 encoded PowerShell command line.

-    - **Effort:** elementary

-??? abstract "Windows Defender Exclusion Configuration"

-    Detects when an exclusion configuration change is made to Microsoft Windows Defender (adding either a path or process bypass)

-    - **Effort:** master

-??? abstract "Windows Defender History Deleted"

-    Windows Defender history has been deleted.
-Could be an attempt by an attacker to remove its traces.

-    - **Effort:** master

-??? abstract "Windows Defender History Directory Deleted"

-    Windows Defender history directory has been deleted.
-Could be an attempt by an attacker to remove its traces.

-    - **Effort:** elementary

-??? abstract "Windows Defender Set-MpPreference Base64 Encoded"

-    Detects changes of preferences for Windows Defender scan and updates.
-Configure Windows Defender using base64-encoded commands is suspicious and could be related to malicious activities.

-    - **Effort:** intermediate

-??? abstract "Windows Defender Signatures Removed With MpCmdRun"

-    Detects attempts to remove Windows Defender Signatures using MpCmdRun legitimate Windows Defender executable.
-No signatures mean Windows Defender will be less effective (or completely useless depending on the option used).

-    - **Effort:** elementary

-??? abstract "Windows Defender Tampering Detected"

-    Detection of Windows Defender Tampering, from definitions' deletion to deactivation of parts or all of Defender.

-    - **Effort:** advanced

-??? abstract "Windows Defender Threat Detected"

-    Detection of a windows defender alert indicating the presence of potential malware

-    - **Effort:** intermediate

 ??? abstract "Windows Firewall Changes"